This month we've experience napping strikes mixed with a bit of attitude. "No nap, mommy. I said, no nap."

 Guess I don't need to stress as much as I thought over the logistics of trying to lay Parker down once Teagan arrives.

 Parker's on a mild eating strike too.
-I have a better chance learning how to do a cartwheel than I do getting this girl to eat veggies.
+I have a better chance learning how to be a trapeze artist than I do getting this girl to eat veggies.
 Hiding them in food no longer works--she's on to me.
 But once again, daycare peer pressure gets the best of her and there's not stopping the amount of mixed veggies, carrots, and green beans that she will consumes.

 Song singing has been loads of fun this month.
 Parker's latest jams include Ring Around the Rosie, Itsy Bitsy Spider, Twinkle Twinkle and Flo Rida's Whistle Baby song.
 The kid is obsessed with babies, what can I say.